MikeHiett/Machine-Learning-Predicting-Football-Results/README.md

 # Machine-Learning-Predicting-Football-Results
-This is a basic project which makes use of historical results of past football matches, as well as a basic machine learning method to predict football results for the next gameweek.
+This is a basic project which makes use of historical results of past football matches, as well as a basic machine learning model to predict football results for the next gameweek.